faberNovel/heart/CONTRIBUTING.md

 To do so, you have to:

-1. Create a `.env` file in this directory, and populate it with the environment variables needed by all the modules.
+1. Create a `.env` file in this directory by copying it from `.env.template`, and populate it with the environment variables needed by all the modules.

 2. Install the packages: